• Home

 Employer Contributions

-Employers are required to make a Superannuation Guarantee Contribution (SGC) of 10% (9.5% before 1 July 2021) of an employee’s gross salary and wages.
+Employers are required to make a Superannuation Guarantee Contribution (SGC) of 12% from 1 July 2025 of an employee’s gross salary and wages.
 Trustees have the choice of asking their employer to contribute directly into their SMSF .
 Trustees can fill out a superannuation standard choice form notifying their employers of their election to contribute directly into their SMSF.
 Generally, if you ask your HR department, they will usually transfer the contributions into the Fund you elect.

 Salary Sacrifice